opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

 <a name="FeaturesToBeTested"></a>
   ###2.1.
 Features to be tested
   Characterizing virtual switches (i.e. Device Under Test (DUT) in this document) includes measuring the following performance metrics:
-   - Throughput as defined by [RFC1242]: The maximum rate at which none of the offered frames are dropped by the DUT.
+   - **Throughput** as defined by [RFC1242]: The maximum rate at which **none** of the offered frames are dropped by the DUT.
 The maximum frame rate and bit rate that can be transmitted by the DUT without any error should be recorded.
 Note there is an equivalent bit rate and a specific layer at which the payloads contribute to the bits.
 Errors and improperly formed frames or packets are dropped.
-   - Packet delay introduced by the DUT and its cumulative effect on E2E networks.
+   - **Packet delay** introduced by the DUT and its cumulative effect on E2E networks.
 Frame delay can be measured equivalently.
-   - Packet delay variation: measured from the perspective of the VNF/application.
+   - **Packet delay variation**: measured from the perspective of the VNF/application.
 Packet delay variation is sometimes called "jitter".
 However, we will avoid the term "jitter" as the term holds different meaning to different groups of people.
 In this document we will simply use the term packet delay variation.
 The preferred form for this metric is the PDV form of delay variation defined in [RFC5481].
-   - Packet loss (within a configured waiting time at the receiver): All packets sent to the DUT should be accounted for.
+   - **Packet loss** (within a configured waiting time at the receiver): All packets sent to the DUT should be accounted for.
-   - Burst behaviour: measures the ability of the DUT to buffer packets.
+   - **Burst behaviour**: measures the ability of the DUT to buffer packets.
-   - Packet re-ordering: measures the ability of the device under test to maintain sending order throughout transfer to the destination.
+   - **Packet re-ordering**: measures the ability of the device under test to maintain sending order throughout transfer to the destination.
-   - Packet correctness Packets or Frames must be well-formed, in that they include all required fields, conform to length requirements, pass integrity checks, etc.
+   - **Packet correctness**: packets or Frames must be well-formed, in that they include all required fields, conform to length requirements, pass integrity checks, etc.
-   - Availability and capacity of the DUT i.e. when the DUT is fully “up” and connected:
+   - **Availability and capacity** of the DUT i.e. when the DUT is fully “up” and connected:
      - Includes power consumption of the CPU (in various power states) and system.
      - Includes CPU utilization.
-     - Includes # NIC interfaces supported.
+     - Includes the number of NIC interfaces supported.
      - Includes headroom of VM workload processing cores (i.e. available for applications).

 <a name="Approach"></a>
  ###2.2.
 Approach
  In order to determine the packet transfer characteristics of a virtual switch, the tests will be broken down into the following categories:

-  - Throughput Tests to measure the maximum forwarding rate (in frames per second or fps) and bit rate (in Mbps) for a constant load (as defined by [RFC1242]) without traffic loss.
+  - **Throughput Tests** to measure the maximum forwarding rate (in frames per second or fps) and bit rate (in Mbps) for a constant load (as defined by [RFC1242]) without traffic loss.
-  - Packet and Frame Delay Tests to measure average, min and max packet and frame delay for constant loads.
+  - **Packet and Frame Delay Tests** to measure average, min and max packet and frame delay for constant loads.
-  - Stream Performance Tests (TCP, UDP) to measure bulk data transfer performance, i.e. how fast systems can send and receive data through the switch.
+  - **Stream Performance Tests** (TCP, UDP) to measure bulk data transfer performance, i.e. how fast systems can send and receive data through the switch.
-  - Request/Response Performance Tests (TCP, UDP) the measure the transaction rate through the switch.
+  - **Request/Response Performance** Tests (TCP, UDP) the measure the transaction rate through the switch.
- - Packet delay tests to understand latency distribution for different packet sizes and over an extended test run to uncover outliers.
+  - **Packet Delay Tests** to understand latency distribution for different packet sizes and over an extended test run to uncover outliers.
-  - Scalability Tests to understand how the virtual switch performs as the number of flows, active ports, complexity of the forwarding logic's configuration... it has to deal with increases.
+  - **Scalability Tests** to understand how the virtual switch performs as the number of flows, active ports, complexity of the forwarding logic's configuration... it has to deal with increases.
-  - Control Path and Datapath Coupling Tests, to understand how closely coupled the datapath and the control path are as well as the effect of this coupling on the performance of the DUT.
+  - **Control Path and Datapath Coupling** Tests, to understand how closely coupled the datapath and the control path are as well as the effect of this coupling on the performance of the DUT.
-  - CPU and Memory Consumption Tests to understand the virtual switch’s footprint on the system, this includes:
+  - **CPU and Memory Consumption Tests** to understand the virtual switch’s footprint on the system, this includes:
    - CPU utilization
    - Cache utilization
    - Memory footprint
   - Time To Establish Flows Tests.
-  - Noisy Neighbour Tests, to understand the effects of resource sharing on the performance of a virtual switch.
+  - **Noisy Neighbour Tests**, to understand the effects of resource sharing on the performance of a virtual switch.

 **Note:** some of the tests above can be conducted simultaneously where the combined results would be insightful, for example Packet/Frame Delay and Scalability.